-- The School uses a filtered Internet service called Smoothwall. - The School uses E safe Forensic Monitoring to analyse activity on Academy computers and flag up possible inappropriate use and language. - The school's Internet provision includes filtering appropriate to the age and maturity of students. - The school will always be proactive regarding the nature of content, which can be viewed through the School's Internet provision. - The school has a clearly defined procedure for reporting breaches of filtering.
+- The School uses a filtered Internet service called Securly. - The School uses E safe Forensic Monitoring to analyse activity on school computers and flag up possible inappropriate use and language. - The school's Internet provision includes filtering appropriate to the age and maturity of students. - The school will always be proactive regarding the nature of content, which can be viewed through the School's Internet provision. - The school has a clearly defined procedure for reporting breaches of filtering.
 All staff and students will be aware of this procedure by reading and signing the ICT Acceptable Usage Policy and by attending the appropriate awareness training. - If users discover a website with inappropriate content, this should be reported to a member of staff who will inform the E-Safeguarding AP.
-All incidents should be documented.

-- If users discover a website with potentially illegal content, this should be reported immediately to the E-Safeguarding AP.
-The school will report such incidents to appropriate agencies including the filtering provider, the local authority, CEOP or the IWF. - The school will regularly review the filtering product for its effectiveness. - The filtering system will block all sites on the Internet Watch Foundation list and this will be updated daily. - Any amendments to the school filtering policy or block-and-allow lists will be checked and assessed prior to being released or blocked.
+All incidents should be documented. - If users discover a website with potentially illegal content, this should be reported immediately to the E-Safeguarding AP.
+The school will report such incidents to appropriate agencies including the filtering provider, the local authority, CEOP or the IWF. - The school will regularly review the filtering product for its effectiveness. - The filtering system will block all sites on the Internet Watch Foundation list and this will be updated daily.